 A: At LinkedIn, we trust each other to do our best work where it works best for us and our teams.
 This role offers a hybrid work option, meaning you can both work from home and commute to a LinkedIn office, depending on what’s best for you and when it is important for your team to be together.

-All roles within the summer 2024 cohort offer a hybrid work arrangement.
+All roles within the cohort offer a hybrid work arrangement.
 The majority of our hybrid teams are based out of our Mountain View, CA office.
 However, we also have teams located in our San Francisco office, and on occasion, our New York office.
 To find the precise office location for the track you are interested in, please visit the respective track-specific page.

 Q: Will LinkedIn sponsor my visa?